RAG vs Fine Tuning LLM: Choosing a Right Approach to Gen AI

 How Does LLM Fine-tuning Work and Why is It Important?

-Fine-tuning involves adjusting a pre-trained Language Model (LLM) using a specific dataset to adapt the model’s behavior or performance to a particular task or domain.
-This process allows the model to learn domain-specific nuances, enhancing its accuracy and relevance for specialized applications.
-During this phase, slight adjustments are made to the model’s internal parameters (weights) to reduce the error in predictions in the new, specific context.
+Fine-tuning involves adjusting pre-trained Language models (LLMs) using a specific dataset to adapt the model’s behavior or performance to a particular task or domain.
+This process, combined with prompt engineering, allows the model to learn domain-specific nuances, enhancing its accuracy and relevance for specialized applications.
+During this phase, slight adjustments are made to the model’s internal parameters (weights) to reduce the AI hallucination and error in predictions in the new, specific context.

 The learning rate during fine-tuning is usually lower than in pre-training to prevent drastic changes that could erase the general language understanding acquired during the initial training phase.
 Typically, only a subset of the model’s internal weights is adjusted, which requires substantial computational resources to manage efficiently.